MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-facebook-channel.md

 ## Customer experience

-A customer can initiate a conversation in any of the following ways:
+A customer can start a conversation in any of the following ways:

 - Messenger on the Facebook page
 - [www.messenger.com](https://www.messenger.com/)
 - Messenger app on a mobile device
 - Messenger widget on a custom website

-If a customer initiates a conversation from the Facebook page and then later switches to the mobile device, the previous conversation persists, and the customer can continue the conversation.
+If a customer starts a conversation from the Facebook page and then later switches to the mobile device, the previous conversation persists, and the customer can continue the conversation.

 The agent receives the notification of the incoming conversation request.
 More information: [Use Facebook channel](facebook.md)